Cycling Action Network: Association with other groups

-CAN is the parent organisation for some 20 local cycling advocacy groups around the country, including Cycle Action Auckland and Spokes Canterbury.
+CAN is the parent organisation for some 20 local cycling advocacy groups around the country, including Bike Auckland and Spokes Canterbury.

 CAN was a member of BikeNZ and provided one board member from BikeNZ's inception in July 2003.
 CAN resigned from BikeNZ in October 2007, but continues to work with BikeNZ on advocacy issues.

 CAN works closely with Living Streets Aotearoa, the national walking advocacy group.